 Breeders must take care not to breed a Miniature Poodle female with a Lab or Golden Retriever male.
 The puppies will likely be too large for her to birth safely.

 The Mini Labradoodle is a small-sized dog at about 13 to 17 inches tall, weighing anywhere between 15 to 25 pounds.
 The average lifespan of the Mini Labradoodle is around 12 to 14 years.
 The Mini Goldendoodle is about 13 to 20 inches tall, weighing between 15 to 35 pounds.

 Like their larger counterparts, both the Mini Lab and Mini Golden are hypoallergenic.
-They both have short, wiry coats and don’t shed a lot.
+These poodle mixes both have short, wiry coats and don’t shed a lot.
 Their small size makes them great companions for apartment dwellers.
 Both dogs come in colors similar to the Poodle, such as black, white, apricot, cream, and silver.
 Unlike the Poodle, they can be two-toned, brindle (flecked), or “parti” meaning patched.

-The Mini Labradoodle is friendly, obedient, and less rambunctious than the Mini Goldendoodle.
+Mini Labradoodle puppies are great family dogs.
+They are friendly, obedient, and less rambunctious than the very energetic dog, the Mini Goldendoodle.
 The Mini Golden is smart, playful, and loyal.
 Because of their lower prey drive, they don’t make good watchdogs.